 If you primarily use Microsoft Word for writing, then Grammarly offers a separate add-in for Word and Outlook that you can install on your device.
 After that, the suggestions appear whenever you type in Word or Outlook email.

 However, one issue I have found is the lack of full integration with Google Docs.
 The chrome extension is still in the beta stage.
-It will be a bit disappointing if you use Docs a lot for crafting your messages.
+It is a bit disappointing if you use Docs a lot for crafting your messages.

-Despite these little issues, Grammarly is easy to use.
-The clean interface and accurate suggestions make it one of the best grammar-checking tool available today.
+Overall, Grammarly is well-supported and is easy to use.
+The clean interface and accurate suggestions make it one of the best grammar-checking tools available today.

 Grammarly Review: Top Features

 Although Grammarly is primarily a spelling & grammar tool, it comes with several other helpful features in addition to the main functionalities.